 In well-designed online environments, the user simply acts without thinking because all the core tasks they might wish to accomplish are easy and straightforward.

-A good customer experience leads to increased user satisfaction and will increase your conversion rate on everything from signup forms to product pages.
+A positive user experience leads to increased user satisfaction and will increase your conversion rate on everything from signup forms to product pages.

 Now, let’s take a look at the overall process of UX optimization.
 This is how you make sure your UI and UX work well for your online shoppers.